cupid-ide/cupid/nuopcdocs/approach.rst

 contain hard dependencies to other model components.
-For example, if the model targeted for NUOPC compliance is a subsystem embedded in a larger application, the model will first need to be extracted such that it can be built by itself, preferably as a library.
+For example, if the model targeted for NUOPC compliance is a subsystem embedded in a larger application, the model will first need to be extracted such that it can be built by itself as a library.

 The model also needs to be roughly divided into several execution
 methods: initialize, run, and finalize.
 Each of these methods may